 Offering lower-priced options doesn’t work unless you’re strategic about it.
 Here how to make this work for your agency.

-2. Manage your sales costs.
+- Manage your sales costs.
 Focus on “fast failure” here—you can’t afford to invest 20 hours of sales time on someone who’s going to buy a $500 something-or-other.
-Refer people to the lower-priced service as soon as it’s clear they’re not a match for your usual higher-priced options.
+Refer people to the lower-priced service (or another firm) as soon as it’s clear they’re not a match for your usual higher-priced options.

-3. Manage expectations about quality, including client service.
+- Manage expectations about quality, including client service.
 Your lower-priced services likely need to be at a lower level of quality.
-That’s not to say they should be bad, but people need to understand they won’t get the same level of client service attention as higher-priced services.
-For instance, they might get email support but not live support, or the deliverable is a phone call with advice instead of an in-depth written plan.
-This can create upsell risks (e.g., people won’t upgrade because they don’t realize your higher-priced services include more) but you can mitigate that.
+That’s not to say they should be bad, but people need to understand they won’t get white glove client service.
+For instance, they might get email support but not live support, or the deliverable is a Zoom call with advice instead of an in-depth written plan.
+This can create upsell risks (e.g., people choose not to upgrade if they can’t afford additional help) but you can mitigate that.

-4. Streamline the delivery process, including delivery costs.
+- Streamline the delivery process, including delivery costs.
 Manage budgets closely.
 Going two hours over on a 500-hour project is tiny.
-Going two hours over on a three-hour project is huge.
-Automate as much as you can.
+Going two hours over on a three-hour project is a problem.
+Use AI and automation to make things run efficiently.
 Consider putting lower-priced clients into a different client service process—for instance, using a “trouble ticket” system instead of having a dedicated account manager.

 Caveat: If you have small-budget clients who demand big-budget service, you need to reset their expectations or fire them.